How to properly clean a remote control without causing damage to it.

 Frequently Asked Questions About How To Clean A Remote Control

 How would u clean battery acid from leaky batteries in your remote?

 You’ll want to be very careful when removing battery acid out of your remote control.
-First you’ll want to track down some white vinegar or lemon juice.
-Then you can use a microfiber cloth or a cotton swab and dip it into the acid solution, making sure it is not too wet when cleaning the affected area.
+First, you’ll want to track down some white vinegar or lemon juice.
+Then you can use a microfiber cloth or a cotton swab and dip it into the acid solution, making sure it is not too It when cleaning the affected area.
 Dab the battery acid away with the lemon juice and once everything is dry you can place the batteries back into your remote.
 You will have to be patient in this process as it could take a little bit of effort to get the battery acid off the remote.

 Can I use alcohol wipes to clean a remote control?